liaowh0218/Undergraduate-Coursework-and-Personal-Projects/Data Analysis and Machine Learning/README.md

 ## About
 This repository contains all the **quizzes** and **assignments** completed with Python.

-Most of them are aim to verify if the results in the textbooks are correct by using Python.
-If we found mistakes, we would fix them and yield the correct version.
+The primary goal of these codes are to verify the results providing by textbooks by using Python.
+When the discrepancies or errors were found, we would fix it into corrected versions.